The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Introduction

-One approach to enable fine-grained access control protections for these systems is by providing higher-level abstractions such as SQL (e.g., Hive built on MapReduce and HDFS, or DeltaLake built on top of Apache Spark).
-In these approaches, since, user-submitted code is restricted to SQL and the underlying data is relational, existing access control solutions developed for relational databases become directly applicable.
-However, in the case of arbitrary user-submitted code (e.g, a java code written to build a machine learning model on user log files) working on non-relational data, these solutions would not work directly.
-For example, if an organization wants a certain data scientist to see logs related to certain errors only, would need to pre-process the data and create a new file that contains these logs only.
-Therefore, providing access control by creating different versions of the same data source became infeasible as the number of use cases increased.
+One approach to enable fine-grained access control protections is by providing higher-level abstractions such as SQL (e.g., Hive built on MapReduce and HDFS, or DeltaLake built on top of Apache Spark).
+In these approaches, since user-submitted code is restricted to SQL and the underlying data is relational, existing access control solutions developed for relational databases become directly applicable.
+However, according to multiple sources~\cite{mongo_unstructured, mit_unstructured}, a vast majority (80\% to 90\%) of data produced these days are unstructured, which does not fit into the relational model.

-The lack of plugin support makes it harder to implement a fine-grained access control mechanism for user-submitted jobs with arbitrary code.
+To support unstructured data processing, these frameworks allow users to submit code written using the framework-provided APIs.
+However, these frameworks' lack of plugin support makes it harder to implement a fine-grained access control mechanism for user-submitted jobs with arbitrary code.
 One approach to sidestep this limitation is to use ``add-on'' solutions like code instrumentation with inline reference monitors (IRM)~\cite{DBLP:conf/bigdata/UlusoyKPH14, DBLP:conf/ccs/UlusoyCFKP15}.
-IRM is a technique to enforce security policies by injecting security checks into an untrusted code before its execution.
+IRM is a technique to enforce security policies by injecting security checks into an untrusted code before execution.
 For example, in~\cite{DBLP:conf/ccs/UlusoyCFKP15}, authors proposed GuardMR to enable \textit{fine-grained} access control by instrumenting user-submitted jobs to enforce access policies in Hadoop.
 This and similar instrumentation-based access control enforcement frameworks usually assume that such instrumentation is secure just with the support of the underlying Java virtual machine (JVM) security policies.
-In this work, we show that such implementations could be attacked, even though JVM-provided sandboxing capabilities are in-place.

-More specifically, if users can submit arbitrary code, malicious users can craft a data analytics task to evade access control enforcement by exploiting system APIs, programmatically disabling security managers, runtime code injection, and instrumentation.
-For example, a user can leverage code injection and instrumentation to evade any security mechanisms by accessing and altering the system's internal properties.
-Such code injection can happen on two levels, i.e., (1) loading and using malicious code as a library within the task; (2) loading and using malicious code to alter the platform's behavior.
-This raises to question on \textit{how to securely enforce fine-grained access control policies on the user-submitted job with arbitrary codes using instrumentation}.